Factbox: U.S. tech giants in the EU antitrust crosshairs

-Apple (AAPL.O) was charged by EU antitrust regulators on Friday of abusing its dominance in the music streaming market via restrictive rules in response to a complaint brought by Spotify Technology (SPOT.N). read more
+BRUSSELS (Reuters) - Apple was charged by EU antitrust regulators on Friday of abusing its dominance in the music streaming market via restrictive rules in response to a complaint brought by Spotify Technology.

 The case is one of four brought by the European Commission into the iPad maker and could lead to a fine of as much as 10% of Apple’s global turnover as well as changes to its lucrative business model.